aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/supported-document-formats/_index.md

 ﻿---
-title: Supported Document Formats - Aspose.Words for SharePoint
+title: Supported Document Formats
+second_title: Aspose.Words for SharePoint
 articleTitle: Supported Document Formats
 linktitle: Supported Document Formats
 description: "Formats which are supported by the Aspose.Words for SharePoint."